 After reviewing the decedent’s assets, the family will generally determine that they need a probate attorney to get things started.
 Sometimes a financial institution such as a bank or insurance company will inform the family that they need “letters from the court” or something to this affect.
-Before seeing an attorney, the family will generally need the following information:
+Before seeing an attorney, the family will generally want/need the following information:

 - Original Last Will and Testament (if one exists)